n17r4m/mpyx/README.md

 however as mentioned previously, if your task is a simple mapping of `foo(x) -> y`, you may use `foo` as a function in its vanilla state.

-An important gotchya is that `F` derived classes must be instatiated for use within an `EZ` processing pipeline.
+An important gotchya is that `F` derived classes must be instantiated for use within an `EZ` processing pipeline.
 This is to allow parameters to be set before the child process is forked.